How Much Residents & Fellows Should Save for the Transition Period

 Transition planning involves preparing for the financial and lifestyle changes that take place as you transition from training to practice.
-This is a time period when a lot of new decisions need to be made.
-If you haven't read part one of our two part Transitioning from Training to Practice blog segment for physicians, click here to catch up.
+This is a period when a lot of new decisions need to be made.

-As mentioned in part one of this segment, all financial considerations for physicians transition to practice require cash.
+As mentioned in part one of this segment, all financial considerations for a physician’s transition to practice require cash.

 Typical Transition Period Scenario:

 Congratulations!
 You have just taken a job at a private practice in Charleston.
-Your new position starts August 1.
-You finish training on June 20, and have enough savings to stay afloat for the end of June and the month of July.
-Unfortunately, your new practice pays monthly, and so you won’t receive your first paycheck until September 1.
+Your new position starts on August 1.
+You finish training on June 20 and have enough savings to stay afloat for the end of June and the month of July.
+Unfortunately, your new practice pays monthly, so you won’t receive your first paycheck until September 1.
 Now you are left using your credit card or borrowing money from your family until you get paid, even though you’ve already begun working.
 The earlier you can start planning for your transition period, the lessnegative impact it will have on your financial health.